-Portugal is home to an impressive 15 UNESCO World Heritage sites.
-Of these, 12 are located on the mainland, while a further 3 are in the Azores or Madeira Archipelagoes, in the Atlantic Ocean.
+Portugal is home to an impressive 17 UNESCO World Heritage sites.
+Of these, 14 are located on the mainland, while a further 3 are in the Azores or Madeira Archipelagoes, in the Atlantic Ocean.
 When we visited Portugal as a side-trip to our Spanish road trip in March 2017, at the top of our wish-list was visiting as many World Heritage sites as possible.
-It ended up being quite easy to visit them all of mainland Portugal’s World Heritage Sites in our 10-day loop from Spain.
+It ended up being quite easy to visit all the mainland Portugal World Heritage Sites in our 10-day loop from Spain.

 Want to find out more about the World Heritage sites in Portugal?
 Read on and watch our videos…

 Évora is also worth a stop on the drive to Lisbon, but more a night or two rather than just a couple of hours.
-A one time site of the Portuguese court, the town has many fine historic buildings (from the Cathedral to the even older remains of a Roman temple).
+A one time site of the Portuguese court, the town has many fine historic buildings.
+There’s the beautiful Cathedral, and the even older remains of a Roman temple.
 My favourite part though were the atmospheric laneways of the old town, lined with white-washed houses with wrought-iron balconies.

 While Belem may lie outside of the centre of Lisbon, around 8km to the west, the district is visited by almost all visitors to the city.
 One of the main reasons is the World Heritage-listed Monastery and the Tower of Belem.
 At the Monastery, it’s possible to visit the church and view it’s exterior for free.
 But in my view, it’s worthwhile paying extra to enter the beautiful cloister.
 For a few more euros you can also enter the Tower, further along the waterfront.